vitos1453/solana-net-core/README.md

 **Low-latency network primitives for Solana.**
-Kernel-bypass packet capture (AF_XDP / DPDK), hardware-level packet filtering on the NIC, and SIMD-accelerated validator-key matching — building blocks for high-performance Solana infrastructure that does not depend on paid external gRPC/RPC subscriptions.
+Kernel-bypass packet capture (AF_XDP / DPDK), hardware-level packet filtering on the NIC, and SIMD-accelerated validator-key matching: building blocks for high-performance Solana infrastructure that does not depend on paid external gRPC/RPC subscriptions.